 - Priorities Among Partners.
 No Partner shall be entitled to any priority or preference over any other Partner as to any distribution from the Partnership.

-MANAGEMENT OF PARTNERSHIP AFFAIRS AND VOTING RIGHTS
+SECTION V. MANAGEMENT OF PARTNERSHIP AFFAIRS AND VOTING RIGHTS

 - Control and Management.
 Except as otherwise set forth in this Agreement, the General Partner shall have sole and exclusive control of the Partnership.
 The General Partner shall have the power and authority to take such action from time to time as they may deem to be necessary, appropriate, or convenient in connection with the management and conduct of the business and affairs of the Partnership, including without limitation the power to: